EMULSIVE | Aug 8, 2018 | 5

-Today we’ll be reviewing Fuji’s Provia 100F (RDP III) color slide film in 120 format.
+Today we’ll be reviewing Fuji’s Provia 100F (RDP III) color slide film.
 Provia 100F is one of my go-to slide films when I want flexibility and true-to-life color.
 I always have a roll when I’m out and about shooting in medium format.

 The preservation game